teadrinker/transfer-maps/README.md

  - It will try to read all source textures into gpu memory (so you might not want to do too much at once)

 ## Projection
-If you assign UVs based on projection from a camera with low-poly geometry, you will get distortion using the `_UVSOURCE` method.
+If you assign UVs based on projection from a camera with low-poly geometry, you will get distortion using the `_OLDUV` method.
 As an alternative you can specify a global camera transform, and it will then be projected for each pixel.
 Unfortunately the OBJ format don't really support transforms, so you need to create boxes to mark the camera position and camera target.
-Note that projection is only attempted for objects that have no matching `_UVSOURCE` object.
+Note that projection is only attempted for objects that have no matching `_OLDUV` object.

-    cam_pos_90 - use this naming for mesh defining the camera position, the last number is the FOV in degrees cam_target - use this naming for mesh defining the camera target cam_right  - (optional) use this naming for mesh defining the camera right (needed for camera with roll)
+    cam_pos_90 - use this naming for mesh defining the camera position, the last number is the FOV in degrees, **optionally you can add lens shift x and y** (for example cam_pos_90_0.2_0.2) cam_target - use this naming for mesh defining the camera target cam_right  - (optional) use this naming for mesh defining the camera right (needed for camera with roll)